Liberal Arts & Social Sciences Available Sessions

 - Transcript - Unofficial

-The cours pratiques component of your CCFS language courses meets for 2 hours per day, Monday-Friday; the phonetics component meets for 1 hour per day, Monday-Friday, for a 5-week period.
-CEA elective courses meet 1-3 times per week, Monday-Friday.
-Early Start courses meet daily, Monday-Friday.
-Active learning components required by your courses may be scheduled for Fridays.
+Typically, courses meet 1-3 times per week, Monday-Thursday.
+Early Start courses meet daily, Monday-Thursday.
+Active learning components required by your courses may be scheduled on Fridays.

-Prior to departure, you will select your preferred courses and take an online placement examination.
-Your course enrollments will be based on availability and the result of your placement exam.
+Prior to departure, you will select your preferred courses and take an online language placement exam.
+After arriving in Paris, you'll also take an oral language placement exam.
+You will be enrolled into courses based on their availability and the result of your placement exam.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 To ensure that you receive credit for the language level you place into, have your home school pre-approve courses at several levels before you leave for France.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 The following courses have been confirmed for this term.
 Please note, the host institution reserves the right to cancel or change courses without prior notification.